base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 ### Config

-Now, we'll configure the chains, wallet connectors, and providers for your app.
-We'll use `getDefaultConfig` for now, to get started.
+Now, you need to configure the chains, wallet connectors, and providers for your app.
+You'll use `getDefaultConfig` for now, to get started.
 See our guide on [Connecting to the Blockchain] for more information on blockchain providers.

 You'll need a `projectId` from [Wallet Connect Cloud], which you can get for free on their site.
 Make sure to insert it in the appropriate place.